cmembrez/robot-butler-themed-service/README.md

 The ESP32 on its end will have subscribed to the teddyCtrl topic to receive the JSON information.
 This back-and-forth communication between the Pi4 and ESP32 using WebSocket and MQTT comes from the Arduino’s limitation of having no WiFi.

 #### Websocket
 As the robot navigates toward its end goal, we want to send the frames captured by the camera of the ESP32 to the Pi4 for image processing, in constant communication.
 While we will use MQTT for lighter communication, WebSocket is ideal for this real-time purpose of image transfer.
-On the Pi4, the protocol is implemented using the (aiohttp library)[https://docs.aiohttp.org/en/stable/].
-On the ESP32, (WebSocket)[https://github.com/Links2004/arduinoWebSockets] is used.
+On the Pi4, the protocol is implemented using the [aiohttp library](https://docs.aiohttp.org/en/stable/).
+On the ESP32, [WebSocket](https://github.com/Links2004/arduinoWebSockets) is used.

 #### UART
 To overcome the missing WiFi on the Arduino, the EPS32 forwards the JSON to the Arduino via UART - a connection already wired in our robot kit.
 This JSON contains information that the Arduino will use to redirect the robot toward its target and adjust its course.